ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

 The total or gross deficit tells the amount the government must borrow to cover all of its expenditures.

-The primary deficit ignores interest payments
+The primary deficit ignores interest payments.

+Recall the two graphs we saw in the previous lecture.

 .. figure:: _static/figures/fed_expend_rev_gdp_1775_2011.png
     :scale: 60%